-Originally from Oxfordshire and based in London for the last eight years, Rea is a singer-songwriter and keys player whose music fuses nu-jazz, alternative, and prog-pop/rock into something entirely her own.
+Originally from Oxfordshire and based in London for the last eight years, Rea is a singer-songwriter and keys player whose music fuses nu-jazz, alternative, and art-pop into something entirely her own.
 Classically trained in piano and violin, and long considered a kid with “so much potential”, she grew up under the weight of perfectionism and the need to be “good”, until she realised that people-pleasing only made her disappear.
 Her songs are what happened when she stopped.

 Her sound is lush yet raw.
 Sophisticated arrangements built on real instruments and groove-driven energy, with vocals that shift from intimate confession to fierce explosions.
 Produced with Lucas Loftus and Will Bassett, and mixed by Oli Barton-Wood, the EP brings together a close-knit group of musicians from London’s thriving jazz scene, a community she’s been part of since her days at Goldsmiths University.